 Gratuitous French: The French club does a School Play of its own for the school festival, with Tsumugi, Saeko, and Yukari in the respective roles of a certain Power Trio from England, only with technology instead of magic, and translated entirely in French.
 (It should be noted that it's a new direct French translation from the English original, both the book and the movie, and yes, some bits had to go to keep with the new technology thematic.)

 Laser-Guided Karma: After plunking Yukari during the sixth inning of the Tigers at Astros spring training game, Tony Gottfried is benched during the seventh inning, partially for fear of a reprisal by the Tigers.
-This proves to be a wise decision, as Daniel Howard yells for her to charge the mound and give the pitcher a piece of her mind (which she doesn't, thankfully) and even the normally calm utility infielder Roger Dayton vocally expresses his desire for Eric Patterson, their own pitcher, to plunk Tony the next time they meet.
+This proves to be a wise decision, as Daniel Howard yells for her to charge the mound and give the pitcher a piece of her mind (which she doesn't, thankfully) and even the normally calm shortstop Roger Dayton vocally expresses his desire for Eric Patterson, their own pitcher, to plunk Tony the next time they meet.

 773-2873.
 Guess what that means in telephone lingo.